dimi-fn/portfolio/README.md

 # Portfolio

 This is a project about creating and hosting my personal portfolio.
-You can currently view and visit it on [GitHub Pages](https://dimi-fn.github.io/portfolio/) and on [Netlify](https://dimitrisfanis-portfolio.netlify.app/).
+You can currently view and visit it on GitHub Pages [here](https://dimi-fn.github.io/portfolio/).

 ## Technologies